 The Certificate is earned by completing five Continuing & Professional Education courses, which are exclusively offered online and take only three weeks at a time to complete.
 Participants may also take courses individually, based on their interests.
-Continuing Education Units (CEUs) are available with every completed course through the CNP’s partnership with Texas A&M University’s office of Continuing & Professional Education.
+Through the CNP’s partnership with Texas A&M University’s office of Continuing & Professional Education, we are pleased to provide International Accreditors for Continuing Education and Training (IACET) Continuing Education Units (CEUs).
+Each course earns 2 CEUs, and the Certificate earns 10 CEUs.
 In addition, the CNP is an Approved Provider for Certified Fund Raising Executive (CFRE) International.
 Each course earns 9 hours of continuing education points, and the Certificate earns 45 points.

 - Each course in the Certificate program contain three modules.
 Modules begin on Wednesday at 9:00 a.m.
 CST and end the following Tuesday at 9:00 p.m.
 CST.
 All materials are available throughout the week and can be accessed after the module has ended.